YFbookF/NumericalProjectsCollections/定理/光照/BTDF.md

 S_d = \frac{1}{\pi}F_t(\vec x_i,\vec w_i) R_d(\vec x_o - \vec x_i)\frac{F_t(\vec x_o,\vec w_o)}{4C_{\phi}(1/\eta)}
 $$
 4 C phi is an approximate normalization factor

+=================Path tracing in Production
+Part 1: Modern Path Tracing

+Partial sub-paths starting from the light, generating using the light tracing algorithm, can be connected to partial eye-path to create a complete path, which is called bidirectional path tracing (����) .
+An example connecting only a path of length twowith the camera path isshown in itssimplest form in figure 3(c),which can improve situations where light sources concentrate their emission onto a small region.
+Full ���� first builds independent paths from the eye and from the light source and then creates new paths by connecting all their respective sub-paths.
+Each index that defines at which vertex a connection between the eye and light subpath is made corresponds to a sampling technique.